Command Reference

 lovrabet api pull my-app-code) - Use

---appcodeparameter to specify application code - New
+--appcodeparameter to specify App Code - New

 --outputparameter to customize output directory